-Measuring the impact of Pupil Premium funding
+- Measuring the impact of Pupil Premium funding

 Every year the UTC will commission a Pupil Premium audit.
 This audit analyses the impact of all pupil premium expenditure and makes recommendations for future development.
 At the start of each academic year, the UTC will publish an analysis of how Pupil Premium funding was spent, and most importantly, the impact it has had in raising standards and narrowing the gap in performance to students nationally who are not in receipt of Pupil Premium funding.

-- Hardship funding in place to support family requests for assistance with business dress
+- Hardship funding in place to support family requests for assistance with business dress;

-- BYOD policy on mobile devices removes further barriers to the access to technology outside lessons
+- BYOD policy on mobile devices removes further barriers to the access to technology outside lessons;

 - Cloud-based and networked resources in place to enable students to access learning remotely and on a range of devices.